 It is an employee’s responsibility (and hence the employee’s own cost) to transport themselves to and from work.
 This responsibility includes travel to and from accommodation and the office when travelling on official business away from the work base.
 Exceptions to this requirement occur where:

-- the trip is approved for personal safety reasons (for example, where the risk to personal safety is significantly increased due to the requirement to work late); or
+- the trip is approved for personal safety reasons (for example, where the risk to personal safety is significantly increased due to the requirement to work late)

-- the employee is travelling on official business and scheduled public transport services are not readily available; or
+- the employee is travelling on official business and scheduled public transport services are not readily available

 - the employee is travelling on official business and is carrying luggage to and/or from the office for the purpose of the trip.